imanalo03/Turritopsis-dohrnii/README.md

 **Objectives**

 1. **Obtain Genomic or Transcriptomic Data:**
-   - Search public databases like NCBI for available datasets of _Turritopsis dohrnii_, _Turritopsis rubra_, and other chosen species.
+   - Search public databases like NCBI for available datasets of _Turritopsis dohrnii_, _Turritopsis rubra_, _Aurelia aurita_, _Hydra vulgaris_, _Homo sapiens_, _Danio rerio,_ and _Gallus gallus_

-2. **Comparative Genomics of Mitochondria:**
-   - Utilize BLAST to compare mitochondrial genes across _Turritopsis dohrnii_, _Turritopsis rubra_, and selected species.

-3. **Sequence Alignment of Mitochondrial Genes:**
+2. **Sequence Alignment of 16s rRNA:**
    - Align orthologous mitochondrial gene sequences using MAFFT.

-4. **Phylogenetic Tree Construction:**
+3. **Phylogenetic Tree Construction:**
-   - Construct a phylogenetic tree using iqtree to visualize the evolutionary relationships among _Turritopsis dohrnii_, _Turritopsis rubra_, and other species based on their mitochondrial genes.
+   - Construct a phylogenetic tree using iqtree to visualize the evolutionary relationships among _Turritopsis dohrnii_, _Turritopsis rubra_, _Aurelia aurita_, _Hydra vulgaris_, _Homo sapiens_, _Danio rerio,_ and _Gallus gallus_ based on their 16s rRNA sequences and bootstrap the tree for statistical support.

-5. **Visualization of Mitochondrial Variation:**
+4. **Visualization of Mitochondrial Variation:**
-   - Explore the variation in _Turritopsis dohrnii_'s mitochondria compared to other species.
-Visualize the aligned sequences to gain insights into the unique features of the immortal jellyfish's mitochondria.
+   - Visualizing the variation in _Turritopsis dohrnii_'s 16s rRNA compared to other species using iTOL.

+5. **Comparative Analysis**
+   - Analyze the sequence variations on the 16s rRNA of _Turritopis dohrnii_ and the other species.

 **Future Applications**